djkeh/djkeh.github.io/_posts/blog/2015-02-15-Reminiscence-of-being-in-Sunjaryoung.md

 ---
 layout: post
+categories: blog
 title: "Reminiscence Of Being in SunjaRyoung"
-categories: blog
-excerpt:
+excerpt: "and some beautiful moments of photos"
 tags: [tracking, Sunjaryoung]
+date: 2015-02-15T20:39:51-09:00
+modified: 2015-02-15T22:42:12-09:00
 image:
   feature:
-date: 2015-02-15T20:39:51-09:00
-modified: 2015-02-15T22:42:12-09:00
+share: false
 ---

 Going back to the last day of the regular training program for rookies,